dubinsky/scalajs-gradle/README.md

 If there is a need to have test runs with different configuration, more testing tasks can be added manually.

-For plain Scala projects (no ScalaJS), the type of the test task is `org.podval.tools.testing.TestTaskScala`.
+For plain Scala projects (no ScalaJS), the type of the test task is `org.podval.tools.scalajs.jvm.JvmTestTask`.
 Any such task will automatically depend on the `testClasses` task (and `testRuntimeClassPath`).

 For ScalaJS projects the type is `org.podval.tools.scalajs.Test`.